astampoulis/makam-paper-funpearl/makamcode/06-structural.md

   (a:typ -> typedef a T -> wfprogram (A_Program a)).
 ```

-Well, I can do the conversion rule and the type equality judgement too....
+Well, I can do the conversion rule and the type-equality judgment too....
 I will name that `typeq`.
 I'll just write the one rule for now, which should be sufficient for a small example:

 ```
 typeq : (T1: typ) (T2: typ) -> prop.